TrelisResearch/arc-agi-2025/llm-python/README.md

 A comprehensive tool for testing OpenAI-compatible language models on ARC-AGI tasks using the Chat Completions API.
 Supports reasoning models (o3, Gemini Flash, Qwen) with multi-turn feedback, independent attempts, and detailed analysis.

 Folders:
+- `archive/` - Legacy scripts and tools moved for reference
-- `fine-tuning` - ipynb notebooks for fine-tunign as well as a logs folder for tensorboard logs.
+- `fine-tuning/` - Jupyter notebooks for fine-tuning as well as a logs folder for tensorboard logs
-- `tests` misc test scripts
+- `tests/` - Miscellaneous test scripts
+- `utils/` - Core utility modules for task loading, scoring, prompts, and metrics

 **Videos**
 [Part 5: Comments on discrete vs continuous + Ablating Sampling vs Feedback](https://share.descript.com/view/W3OEzy9PW9A)